Common dog skin conditions: how to spot & treat them (vet approved)

 close up of bald spot on the base of dog's tail

-Excessive shedding can occur as a result of excessive itching, which is a symptom of many skin conditions rather than a specific sign of disease.
-It can also occur as a result of other underlying conditions including endocrine disorders, like hypothyroidism and Cushing’s disease.
+Excessive shedding can be caused by excessive itching: a symptom of many skin conditions rather than a specific sign of disease.
+It can also suggest other underlying conditions including endocrine disorders, like hypothyroidism and Cushing’s disease.

-Shedding and hair loss treatment: Excessive shedding or fur loss can often be a result of a poor diet.
+• Shedding and hair loss treatment: Excessive shedding or fur loss can often be caused by a poor diet.
 Commercial pet foods can use cheap, low-quality ingredients that don’t contain all the nutrients your dog needs to maintain a healthy coat.

 🐩 Read more: Hair loss in dogs: Could it be my dog’s diet? →